ialbert/biostar-central/README.md

 ---

-Software for better science.
+#### Software for better science.

 **Biostar Central** is a [Python][python] and [Django][django] based collection of web applications that support science education.

 Each web application may be deployed individually or in combination with all the others.

-Applications:
+Application that currently operational:

-- `forum` is an app that runs a Q&A forum inspired by StackOverflow see: [Biostars Q&A][biostars]
+- `recipes` is an app that runs scripts via a web interface.
+See: [Bioinformatics Recipes][recipes]
-- `recipes` is an app that runs scripts via a web interface see: [Bioinformatics Recipes][recipes]
+- `forum` is an app that runs a Q&A forum inspired by StackOverflow.
+See: [Biostars Q&A][biostars]

 In addition `biostar-central` includes applications that are not meant to be used independently but in conjunction with other apps.

 - `accounts` is an app that manages user accounts
 - `emailer` is an app that can send emails

 [python]: https://www.python.org/
 [django]: https://www.djangoproject.com/